rhrhunter/sudoku_solver/README.md

 - \<GAME\> - a game package like: 'game::easy1', or 'game::bad'
 - \<REDRAW\> - if set to '1', will display the algorithm solving the puzzle in real time.

-To run inside the embedded docker container, do:
+To run inside a docker container, build the docker container defined by 'Dockerfile' and run it like so:

 ```bash
 cd /path/to/sudoku_solver_clone